williamjshipman/CLTuneDemos/README.md

 - CLTune
 - C++ compiler supporting C++11 (tested using MinGW-w64)
-- An OpenCL runtime (tested using Intel and AMD CPU runtimes and NVIDIA's GPU runtime on Windows 7.
+- An OpenCL runtime (tested using Intel and AMD CPU runtimes and NVIDIA's GPU runtime on Windows 7, POCL 1.12 and NVIDIA GPU runtime on Ubuntu x86-64).
 - CMake 3.1.0 or later.

 After you've installed the pre-requisites, create a folder next to CLTuneDemos, e.g. CLTuneDemos_build and cd into this directory.